Pension FAQs

 What happens if I join the plan as an employee of a law firm, but then I become a partner?

-What happens to my pension if I leave my law firm employer, or become a partner in my law firm and do not set up PC and join the Plan?
+What happens to my pension if I leave my law firm employer, or become a partner in my law firm and do not set up a PC and join the Plan?

-When you leave a participating law firm employer, and are not eligible to receive an immediate pension (age 50), you enter into an automatic extension of membership (EOM) period for 24-months after you have made your last contribution to the Plan.
+If you leave your law firm employer, or do not set-up a PC and join the plan when you become a partner, you enter into an automatic extension of membership (EOM) period for 24-months after you have made your last contribution to the Plan.
 During the EOM period, your pension continues to grow with conditional annual cost-of-living (AIW) increases, based on the CAAT Pension Plan Funding Policy.
-During the EOM, you have options:
+During the EOM, you have a number of options with respect to your pension: https://www.caatpension.ca/members/leaving-your-job

 About the DBPlus Plan